 Since then, the polar bear has become one of the most famous symbols of Coca-Cola advertising.

-Kids and adults love to meet and get their photos taken with the Coca-Cola Polar Bear.
+Kids and adults love to meet and take photos with the Coca-Cola Polar Bear.

 The 4D Theatre at WOCC offers a multi-sensory movie experience.

-After getting their complimentary glasses, visitors go on a journey worldwide in Search of the Secret Formula.
+After getting complimentary glasses, visitors travel worldwide in Search of the Secret Formula.

-In the movie, an eccentric professor and his assistant try to uncover the formula to Coke’s success, and midway through, the audience’s seats also join in with special effects.
+In the movie, an eccentric professor and his assistant try to uncover the formula for Coke’s success, and midway through, the audience’s seats also join in with special effects.